|Age Levels:||5-10, 11-13, and 14-17|

-Alexandra MacVean is a freelance illustrator, designer and entrepreneur located in Fort Collins, Colorado.
+Alexandra MacVean is a freelance illustrator, designer and entrepreneur.
 Besides her own design and illustration business, she and her husband launched a new joint agency - Londonberrie.
 Her work focuses on creating stationery, home décor, children’s books, as well as branding products using illustration, watercolor and acrylics.

 She also has a passion for teaching workshops with children and adults and has been doing so for the past 2 years both online and in her community.